akhilucs/infotact-project-1-marketing-attribution/README.md

 - Merged datasets for analysis
 - Previewed event-level data

-## How to Run
-1. Download the required datasets separately.
-2. Place all dataset files in the same folder as the notebook.
-3. Open `Project1.ipynb` in Google Colab or Jupyter Notebook.
-4. Run all cells in order.

 ## GitHub Workflow
 This repository is maintained with issue tracking, commits, and project progress as required by the internship instructions.